REFLEX SYMPATHETIC DYSTROPHY / COMPLEX REGIONAL PAIN SYNDROME

 Symptoms may last for a few months to several years – and they can get progressively worse.

-Your doctor will diagnose complex regional pain syndrome based on a physical exam and medical history.
-The following tests and procedures may also be used to help make a CRPS diagnosis: bone scan to help detect changes in bone density; X-ray to check for loss of minerals in the bones; magnetic resonance imaging (MRI) to identify tissues changes; thermography to measure skin temperature and blood flow; and other sympathetic nervous system tests.
+The doctor will diagnose CRPS based on a physical exam and medical history.
+The following tests and procedures may also be used to help make a CRPS diagnosis:

 - Topical analgesics